busayyyo/personal-blog/site/content/post/bicycle-assistant.md

 ---
-title: "Bicycle Assistant"
+title: "Bicycle Assistant - an traffic aid for cyclists"
-description: "designing a device that notifies cyclists of oncoming vehiles"
+description: "Designing a device that notifies cyclists of oncoming vehiles"
 categories: ["Projects"]
 dropCap: true
 displayInMenu: false
 displayInList: true
 draft: false
 resources:
-- name: featuredImage
+- name: killersh
 src: "/post/images/killersh.png"
 ---

-# designing a device that notifies cyclists of oncoming vehicles

 As part requirement of my masters degree, I had to develop a physical device that solves a tangible problem in the society.
 At the time, I was just learning how to ride a bike and I was alarmed at the fact that bicycles didn't come with sensors that alerts you to other vehicles around - especially behind you.